kids in wheelchairs dressed up for halloween

 Common Materials for Homemade Halloween Costumes

-When designing your own Halloween costumes, there are a few items that are very versatile and can help you create everything from a car to a plane to anything in-between.
+When designing your own Halloween costume, a few basic craft supplies can help you create everything from a car to a plane to anything in-between.
+Common costume materials include:

 • Pipe cleaners